Hermit888/Weather-App/README.md

 cd ../weather-app
 npm install
 ```
-5. Create a PostgreSQL database table based on the code below
+5. Run the following SQL in your PostgreSQL client (pgAdmin):
  ```
 CREATE TABLE IF NOT EXISTS public.weather
 (